carbon-language/carbon-lang/clang/docs/Modules.rst

 Future Directions
 =================
-Modules is an experimental feature, and there is much work left to do to make it both real and useful.
+Modules support is under active development, and there are many opportunities remaining to improve it.
 Here are a few ideas:

 **Detect unused module imports**
   Unlike with ``#include`` directives, it should be fairly simple to track whether a directly-imported module has ever been used.
 By doing so, Clang can emit ``unused import`` or ``unused #include`` diagnostics, including Fix-Its to remove the useless imports/includes.